Integrate Systems with a Transform

 - Containerize the entire system.
 All Tangram Pro needs is a Dockerfile, and it will create a container image and push that image to the Tangram Pro container registry.
 You can run these containers to test your system.

-We're also going to utilize end-to-end tests that are generated along side the interfaces and transform code.
+You're also going to utilize end-to-end tests that are generated along side the interfaces and transform code.

 5. LMCP Build Actions